← Back to portfolio

 Edge cases & guardrails

-These weren't edge cases — they were design requirements.
+These weren't edge cases.
+They were design requirements.
 Each one reinforced user trust through clear, ethical behavior.

 🔒